Cannon-Thurston Maps for Kleinian Groups: Free Groups and Finitely Generated Kleinian Groups

 Recall that $F: N \rightarrow M$ is a bi-Lipschitz homeomorphism from a hyperbolic manifold $N$ (minus cusps) to $M$ and let $\til F$ denote its lift to the universal cover.

 An {\bf elementary admissible path} in $\til M$ is one of the following:

-\begin{enumerate} \item A `horizontal' geodesic in the intrinsic path metric on some lift $\til{\Sigma_i^s}$ of a split surface to $\til M$. \item A `vertical' path of the form $x \times I$ (with respect to the fixed product structure above) in the lift to $\til M$ of either a thick block or a split block. \end{enumerate}
+Type 1: A `horizontal' geodesic in the intrinsic path metric on some lift $\til{\Sigma_i^s}$ of a split surface to $\til M$.\\ Type 2: A `vertical' path of the form $x \times I$ (with respect to the fixed product structure above) in the lift to $\til M$ of either a thick block or a split block. \\

 Let $B_i$ be a thick block of $M$ and let $S_i^s, S_{i+1}^s$ be its horizontal boundary components.
 Recall that a product structure $B_i = S \times I$ has been fixed.
 Let $\mu = [a,b]$ be a geodesic in $\til{B_i} \subset \til{M}$ such that its end-points $a, b$ lie on the horizontal boundary components.
 Let $P(\mu)$ denote the projection of $\mu$ onto the horizontal boundary component ( $S_i^s$ or $ S_{i+1}^s$) containing $a$.
 If $b$ belongs to the same horizontal boundary component as $a$, define $\mu_{adm} = P(\mu)$.
 Else define $\mu_{adm} = P(\mu)\cup \{b\}\times I$, where $\{b\}\times I$ is the elementary vertical path through $b$. $\mu_{adm}$ will be called the {\bf admissible quasigeodesic} corresponding to $\mu$ in the thick block $\til{B_i}$.